Tivoli/curio/README.md

 #### Motivation

-I wanted to build out my own boilerplate Nodejs app that can be extended to any website with a CMS.
+I wanted to build out my own boilerplate Nodejs app that can be extended to any website with a set of Admin tools.

 ## Installation